sat0b/cloudflare-email-to-discord/README.md

 - Forward emails received via Cloudflare Email Routing to Discord channels
 - Format and display sender, subject, content, and receipt time
 - Quick and easy setup with minimal configuration
+- Support for both English and Japanese languages

 ## Setup Instructions